BogdanCatalin-Iacob/Food-Fiesta/README.md

 - On the Create Recipe form, when user added new ingredient or new preparation step, they were displayed as duplicated values
     - I made the ingredients[] and stepsList{} global variables and cleared the displayed text before iterate through them

+- The navbar links were displayed all the time for all users
+    - I put condition in base.html to be displayed depending on logged in user
+        - if not log in Home, LogIn and Register links are displayed
+        - if logged in as standard user Create recipe will be displayed as well
+        - if logged in as admin Categories is displayd as well

 ***
 ## Deployment